Current Client? Get 2026 Plan Help Here

 Understanding Coinsurance in Medicare

-Coinsurance is a crucial component of Medicare that directly affects out-of-pocket costs for beneficiaries.
-It refers to the percentage of healthcare costs that a patient must pay after meeting their deductible.
-Unlike copayments, which are fixed amounts, coinsurance is calculated as a percentage of the total service cost.
+Coinsurance is a key component of Medicare that can affect out-of-pocket costs.
+It refers to the percentage of healthcare costs a patient may be responsible for after meeting their deductible.
+Unlike copayments, which are fixed amounts, coinsurance is calculated as a percentage of the Medicare-approved amount.

 Coinsurance and Medicare Part B